 Section 143(1) Income Tax Notice

 Every financial year, everybody with taxable income is required to file an income tax return.
 The income tax department would process the tax return when it was filed and check for any irregularities.
 A summary assessment under Section 143(1) can be done without calling the assessee if the faults in an income tax notice are minimal.
 As a result, the most common type of tax notice received from the IRS is an income tax notice under Section 143(1).
-When a taxpayer receives an income tax notice, he or she can take efforts to understand the notice and comply with the tax officer’s requests without becoming panicked.
+When a taxpayer receives an income tax notice, he or she can take effort to understand the notice and comply with the tax officer’s requests without becoming panicked.
 In this piece, we’ll take a closer look at the income tax notification issued under Section 143(1).

 When Section 143(1) Tax Notice is Issued?